uberduck-ai/uberduck-ml-dev/README.md

 ## Development

 We love contributions!

+We are trying to add RAD TTS support.
+The status of covariate support is currently.

+- Multispeaker  (functioning) <br>
+- Torchmoji conditioning (functioning)  <br>
+- Audio/speaker embedding (functioning) <br>
+- Pitch conditioning (in progress) <br>
+- SRMR and MOSNet conditioning (in progress) <br>
+- Pitch support/RADTTS integration (in progress) <br>

 To install in development mode, run

 ```bash
 pip install pre-commit black # install the required development dependencies in a virtual environment